How to buy a business or franchise

 - Does bad management in the business create an especially good opportunity?

-- Have the evaluations in Session One: "How to Pick a Business" been confirmed?
+- Have the evaluations in Session 1 Deciding on a Business been confirmed?

 Business opportunities for sale

 There are many sources for learning about business opportunities.
 Here are some of the most popular: